One of the questions I’m asked most is what my speaking fee is for any given event. I don’t often have a “stock” answer. Why?

 I hope this explanation of how to set your speaking fee is useful and helpful to you if you’re considering a speaking career.

 Disclosure: this post first appeared in 2012 and has been updated and upgraded over time.
-The most recent addition is the Value of the Event section.
+The most recent addition is the use of direct sponsors..

 Want to read more like this from Christopher Penn?
 Get updates here: